Kick start your employee wellness plan with these 13 ideas!

 Simple, timely communication

 How you deliver these reminders is just as important.
-Create an internal communications campaign using these latest messaging tools, and be able to measure the impact of each employee wellness program idea.
+Create an internal communications campaign using these messaging tools, and be able to measure the impact of each employee wellness program idea.
 Encourage staff with visual reminders to take the stairs, walk to work, remind staff to take a break, check their posture, rest eyes, take the stairs, do some stretches, go for a walk etc. Visual messaging channels – such as desktop alerts, screensavers, desktop wallpaper, and desktop tickers – ensure your wellness communications get noticed.

 Don’t skimp on sick leave